mendhak/eleventy-satisfactory/posts/2022-01-03-fourthpost.md

 ---
-title: This is my fourth post, it has a long title and has many things to say
+title: This is my fourth post, it has a date in the title and has many things to say
 description: This is a post on My Blog about touchpoints and circling wagons.
-date: 2018-09-30
 tags: second tag
 layout: layouts/post.njk
 ---